HHS/simpler-grants-gov/documentation/decisions/adr/2024-04-10-dashboard-tool.md

 - ✅ Replicable for users outside of the project - Metabase is open-source and could be replicated by people outside the project by giving them access to a copy of our analytics database.
 - Cost of ownership - The cost of running Metabase is the cost of running an appropriately sized AWS Fargate task 24/7.
 That cost works out to about ~$100/month.
 - ✅ Ease of deployment - [Metabase provides an official docker image that we can run on AWS ECS](https://www.metabase.com/docs/latest/installation-and-operation/running-metabase-on-docker).
 This ECS service would be managed by us, so we would be responsible for managing upgrades to the service.
-- ❌❌ Account configuration - [Metabase uses Google SSO as its secure account configuration option](https://www.metabase.com/docs/latest/people-and-groups/google-and-ldap).
-But doing so requires that everyone who needs a login be given a login inside a specific, single, Google workspace.
-That means that, for example, everyone would need a @navapbc.com email, or some new domain that we create just for this purpose.
-That setup works fine for organizations that use a single Google Workspace instance as their source of truth, and does not work when you have multiple subcontracting organizations with their own Google workspace instances.
-That unfortunately means that it does not fit our setup.
+- ✅ Account configuration - [Metabase uses Google SSO as its secure account configuration option](https://www.metabase.com/docs/latest/people-and-groups/google-and-ldap).
+This works across multiple domains and multiple Google Workspaces.
+As it uses Google SSO, it also supports MFA.

 ### QuickSight and Metabase compared

-We are unfortunately blocked from using Metabase due to our security and account configuration requirements.
-That leaves AWS QuickSight as the remaining viable in-scope option.
+Metabase's UX, and open-source nature, make it slightly beat out AWS QuickSight.
+That said, they both unambiguously satisfy the majority of our decision criteria.
+Either tool would be a good choice to implement.

 ## Decision

-This ADR supports AWS QuickSight as our chosen BI tool.
+This ADR supports Metabase as our chosen BI tool.

 ## Links